aliak00/optional/README.md

 writeln(a.isNull); // prints false
 ```

-This may make sense when null is part of the value domain of a type - i.e. for pointers.
-But with classes you end up having to write code like this:
+With classes you end up having to write code like this:

 ```d
 void f(T)(Nullable!T a) {